Permits to take water

 Once you are logged into your ministry account, you can:

 - start your application by entering your permit information

 - make your payment

 - submit your application

 If you have questions, you can contact the Client Services and Permissions Branch.

 Other ways to apply

-    Public Secure provides 24/7 access to your ministry account.
-If you are experiencing technical difficulties with Public Secure, you are encouraged to contact the Client Services and Permissions Branch (CSPB) for assistance.
+My Ontario Account provides 24/7 access to your ministry account.
+If you are experiencing technical difficulties, you are encouraged to contact the Client Services and Permissions Branch (CSPB) for assistance.

-    If you cannot submit using Public Secure, you can also submit your permit by email.
+If you cannot submit using your ministry account, you can also submit your permit by email.